+The value of remote sensing is shown again with images of before and after Hurricane Harvey.
+Wow – Take a look!
 The Ny times featured Digital Globe images of the areas of Texas that were severely hit by Hurricane Harvey.
-There are also street level photographs to show the local spots before and after Harvey.
+There are also street level photographs to show the local spots before and after Harvey. […]